Quick Repairs to Do in an Emergency

 If the chin rest isn't the issue, check all around the edges to see if they are tightly glued.
 If you find an open spot, put a slip of paper in the opening to stop the rattle.

-Check the fine tuners and make sure they do not touch the top of the instrument.
+Check the fine tuners and make sure they are not touching the top of the instrument.

-Also, check to see if the little plastic protector that comes on some strings is loose behind the bridge.
+.
 This plastic tube is a protector for the top of the bridge and should be placed as such.
 (See "Good!
 Bad!" photo above.)
-5. Finger Tapes
+Finger Tapes

 Fingering tape applied to the fingerboard causes buzzing.